kkent030315/anymapper/README.md

     - Steps to reproduce.
     - A potential solution (if you have one in mind).

-- **Improving Documentation** Good documentation makes every project more accessible.
+- **Improving Documentation:** Good documentation makes every project more accessible.
 You can help by adding new content (regardless of it is on a change that you made) or improving existing documentation.
-If you make any new changes to the codebase, please document your changes properly, espicially if it affects one might build and use 'anymapper'.
+If you make any new changes to the codebase, please document your changes properly, espicially if it affects one might build and use anymapper.

-- **Feature/Improvement Requests** If you think of a feature or improvement that matches the scope of this project, open an issue describing the feature and its potential benefits.
+- **Feature/Improvement Requests:** If you think of a feature or improvement that matches the scope of this project, open an issue describing the feature and its potential benefits.
 While you're there, consider contributing to discussions on other issues.

 # To-Do